 Applying a bio-economic, optimization model of a dairy farm, Mosnier et al. (2019) found that by implementing a carbon tax dairy farmers adjusted their farm practice by reducing young stock, using less (artificial) fertilizer, adjust productive grasslands and consumption of concentrates in order to reduce their GHG emissions.
 Heinrichs et al. (2021) and Gaudino et al. (2018) conclude that reduction of GHG emissions can mainly be achieved by herd reductions.
 Also a large number of mitigation options in table 2 can be found in ICF (2013).
-This document is meant to facilitate a better understanding of the financial incentive that would be necessary for agriculture producers to start adopting specific mitigation practices and technologies as part of their normal production and land management operations.
-Cerri et al. (2010) looked especially to mitigation options for land-use change, in Brazil.
-They find e.g. agriculture that avoided afforestation/reforestation, rational adjustments (enteric fermentation), no-tillage and coveringcrops can be mitigation options to reduce the GHG emissions of Brazilian agriculture.
+This document is meant to facilitate a better understanding of the financial incentives that would be necessary for agriculture producers to start adopting specific mitigation practices and technologies as part of their normal production and land management operations.
+Cerri et al. (2010) especially looked to mitigation options for land-use change, agriculture in Brazil.
+They find e.g. that avoided livestock and deforestation, afforestation/reforestation, rational adjustments (enteric fermentation), no-tillage and cover-crops can be mitigation options to reduce the GHG emissions of Brazilian agriculture.
 Finally Panchasara et al. (2021) find that smart farming/smart agriculture, the use of best management practices in dietary and nutrition management (enteric methane emission) in general, but also the use of supplements such as oils, fats, probiotics, etc. can help to reduce GHG emissions.
-The article also mentions the reduction of the number of young stock by extending the lactation of dairy cows, better fertilizer management and nitrification inhibitors.
+The article also mentions increased number of lactation periods per cow, better fertilizer management and nitrification inhibitors.